nvidia-riva/tutorials/deploy-gke.md

 5. Ensure you are in a working directory with `riva-api` as a subdirectory, then install the Riva Helm chart.
+You can explicitly override variables from the `values.yaml` file, such as the `modelRepoGenerator.modelDeployKey` settings.

     ```bash
     helm install riva-api riva-api/ \